 Field archers raise their bows, notch their arrows, and look for one long moment at the mark … But unlike their peers in straightforward target archery, they have exerted themselves physically before they get to take their first shot.
 Field archery – much like golf – has the athletes walk a set course and shoot at targets of different sizes from varying distances.
 No target is like the previous one; no course compares to another.
 Three different types of bows are used in field archery competitions at The World Games: the recurve, the compound and the bare bow.

-Field archery features in The World Games 2013; check the event calendar for details about when it is scheduled.
+Field archery featured in The World Games 2013; check the event calendar for allo details.

 DID YOU KNOW THAT...?

 - Shot from "marked" (known) and "unmarked" (unknown) distances ranging between 5 and 60 meters (depending on division)

 - At target faces with six scoring zones